digital-ai/release-integration-sdk-workshop/part-1/lab-1-install-release.md

 Before we kick it off, let's get our ducks in a row

 - We are installing 22.2.4 version of Release.
 Later in the workshop we will upgrade it to 22.3.1
-- The license files will be provided during the workshop and need to be saved in the working directory.
+- The license files will be provided during the workshop and needs to be saved in the working directory.
 - Both Kubernetes namespace and hostname need to be unique.
-For this workshop, we will refer to it as `ns-yourname`.
-Everytime you encounter `ns-yourname`, replace it with your own namespace, for example `ns-alice`.
+For this workshop, we will refer to the namespace as `ns-yourname`.
+Every time you encounter `ns-yourname`, replace it with your own namespace, for example `ns-alice`.
 The namespace total length needs to be below 12 characters.
-Namespace will be created during first installation.
+The namespace will be created during the installation.
-- When installing on Azure, you will [create a DNS label](https://learn.microsoft.com/en-us/azure/aks/static-ip#apply-a-dns-label-to-the-service) for `ns-yourname-xlr.westus2.cloudapp.azure.com`.
-When using minikube or Docker you can use any host name you want, for example `ns-yourname-xlr.local`.
+- When installing on Azure, you will [create a DNS label](https://learn.microsoft.com/en-us/azure/aks/static-ip#apply-a-dns-label-to-the-service) for `release-ns-yourname.westus2.cloudapp.azure.com`.
+When using minikube or Docker you can use any host name you want, for example `release-ns-yourname.local`.
 - On Azure we use two custom storage classes.They already exist on the cluster:
   - `xl-kube-workshop-file-storage-class` based on [Azure Files Dynamic](https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv)
   - `xl-kube-workshop-disk-storage-class` based on [Azure Disk Dynamic](https://docs.microsoft.com/en-us/azure/aks/azure-disks-dynamic-pv)

 Now let's get started!

 Kick off the `xl kube install` command and look closely at the answers below.
 Note that sometimes you can take the default, sometimes you need to give the value as prompted below and sometimes you need to give a custom value.
-Please take it slow -- this is wizard is a very concentrated form of all parameters that are needed for a Kubernetes based installation and doesn't lend itself very well to rush through it with a next-next-next approach.
+Please take it slow -- this wizard is a very concentrated form of all needed parameters for a Kubernetes based installation and doesn't lend itself very well to rush through it with a next-next-next approach.
 Kubernetes itself can be bewildering if everything is not specified exactly as it should, so you can save some time debugging by putting in the values with care.

 We've marked some of the questions where you need to pay extra attention with a warning sign.

-In order not to overstretch thr cluster during our workshop, please make sure to use a maximum of two Release replicas, and tweak the rest of the resources also as indicated below.
+In order not to overstretch the cluster during our workshop, please make sure to use a maximum of two Release replicas, and tweak the rest of the resources as indicated below.

 For more details on the questions and answers, check our documentation:  [Installation Wizard for Digital.ai Release](https://docs.digital.ai/bundle/devops-release-version-v.22.3/page/release/operator/xl-op-install-wizard-release.html)